HKOLWD/AlexaForce/docs/Permissions.md

 Input                    | Description
 -------------------------| ---------------------------------------
 permissionType (String)  | The device permission to check for.
-Currently only supports: read::alexa:device:all:address:country_and_postal_code and read::alexa:device:all:address
+Currently only supports:
+* read::alexa:device:all:address:country_and_postal_code
+* read::alexa:device:all:address

 **Example:**
 ```